morgante/node-pack/README.md

-Node Pack
+# Node Pack - simple

-===
+This is an extremely simple skeleton for rapidly building a node.js application.
+It is designed to get people started on their first hackathon.

-This is a simple skeleton for rapidly building a node.js application.
+## Environment Setup